mcgivrer/demogame/src/docs/04-inputhandler.md

 ## Complex input behaviors

-To be able to detect more complex input interpretation, we also add new Event Queue to be able to process those events on demand.
+To detect more complex input, like key chains, we also add new Event Queue to process events on demand.

-Add a buffer to store those event, we try to use a `Queue`;  let's back into the `initialize()`
+As a buffer to store event, we use a `Queue`;  let's back into the `initialize()`

 ```java
 public int initialize(Sample game){